 As recently as 1991, the game was called because of a bomb threat on the field.
 It turned out to be a prank by some Needham High School kids.

 The next day the Fitchburg Sentinel had the audacity to report a win with the headline, “Fitchburg Wins 5-0.”
 The score stayed in the record books that way until 2010, when a Leominster Sentinel and Enterprise reporter insisted on changing it to 0-0.
-At the end of 2018, the Leominster Blue Devils have played the Fitchburg Raiders on Thanksgiving 103 times out of a total of 125.
+At the end of 2019, the Leominster Blue Devils have played the Fitchburg Raiders on Thanksgiving 104 times.
+The COVID-19 pandemic forced the cancellation of the match-up in 2020.

 Norwich Free Academy vs. New London